Jeremy enjoys dueling and casting spells in between working as a chemical analyst and campus building manager.

-Magic: The Gathering is the original trading card game and many still consider it the standard for which all others should be measured against, but Yu-Gi-Oh bears a surprising number of traits that give its predecessor a run for its money.
+Magic: The Gathering is the original trading card game, and many still consider it the standard by which all others should be measured against, but Yu-Gi-Oh bears a surprising number of traits that give its predecessor a run for its money.
 Coming from a big fan of both franchises, which brand reigns supreme?
-Today, we'll countdown the strengths of YGO and MTG to determine an ultimate victor!
+Today, we'll count down the strengths of YGO and MTG to determine an ultimate victor!

 Morph (or simply face-down card)